Alan-Miller/menu/README.md

 # Menu
-This is the app used in the morning review to show some simple routes in React and some CRUD operations with a Node server.
+This is the app used in the morning review.

+It uses routes in React and CRUD operations with a Node server.